-Use Standard conditioner plus SYN, ECN, CWR, small window, burst, RTT-RTO based marking else end if end for number of flows exceeds the maximum number that can be maintained.
-Therefore, for every flow, conditioning is based on state information if it is present.
+Use Standard conditioner plus SYN, ECN, CWR, small window, burst, RTT-RTO based marking else end if end for on state information if it is present.
 If there is no state present, conditioning only uses techniques that rely on header information.
 The conditioner pseudo-code is given in Figure 3.